EXCITING NEWS! The 2026 versions of the How to Win College Scholarships ebooks are now available!

-This post contains affiliate links and I may be compensated a tiny bit if you make a purchase after clicking on the links.
+This post contains affiliate links, and I may be compensated a tiny bit if you make a purchase after clicking on the links.
 The Savor Summer College Scholarship winners thank you!
+Get monthly scholarship lists and tips emailed to you at no cost by signing up here.

 Scholarship Resumes – Do you need one?

-What are college scholarship resumes and why are they needed for students trying to win money for school?
+What are college scholarship resumes, and why are they needed for students trying to win money for school?

 Starting early is key, because if students find their activities lacking, they still have time to put in some community service hours, sign-up for Advanced Placement classes, and/or find their honors and awards certificates that have been won.